xxiexuezhi/InvertedIndex/readme.md

+This is a couse project (unstrucuted data, Western University) for implementing inverted index with map-reduce.
+The invereted index is the index created based on the txt file.
+It could create a database for searching and anlysis purpose.

 Instruction on running my program:
 For Part 1, please implement my program using python3.
-You can implemented it as python3 inverted_index.py doc1.txt doc2.txt … . (doc1 and doc2 are just examples.
+You can implemented it as python3 inverted_index.py doc1.txt doc2.txt â€¦ . (doc1 and doc2 are just examples.
 And you can add any txt files as you like).
 It should created a JASON file caeed inverted_index.
 For Part 2, please implement my program using python3.
 Please note, the search2.py